Conexiotechnologies/conexio_stratus/conexio_stratus/doc/index.rst

 Applications on the Conexio Stratus may contain a Secure and a Non-Secure (ns) firmware image.
 However, in most of the applications one can use the ``ns`` target with any of the Zephyr or Nordic nRF SDK based samples using ``-DBOARD=conexio_stratus_ns``.

+More information can be found in the `Stratus "Getting Started" Guide`_.

 Flashing
 ========